thoughtspot/thoughtspot.github.io/_admin/setup/work-with-ts-support.md

 To enable remote support, follow these steps:

-1. [Contact ThoughtSpot]({{ site.baseurl }}/admin/misc/contact.html#) and open a support ticket for making the appropriate reverse tunnel settings on our end.
+1. Contact ThoughtSpot Support (https://docs.thoughtspot.com/6.0/admin/misc/contact.html) and open a support ticket for making the appropriate reverse tunnel settings on our end.
     Provide the cluster name of the cluster for which you want to enable remote support.
 2. After the ticket is completed, continue with the remaining steps in this procedure to make the settings on your side.
 3. Log into the Linux shell using SSH.